samuelola-dev/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe Game 🎮

-(Still working in Progress) - Beta
+**Beta Version – Still a Work in Progress**

 Welcome to the **Tic-Tac-Toe Game**!
 A classic game of Xs and Os built by [samuelola-dev](https://github.com/samuelola-dev).
-Challenge your friends, test your logic, and have fun!
+Challenge your friends, test your logic, or play against the bot — all with a **fun and interactive UI**.

 ---